Stefania-7/Continuous_Soccer_Pass_Detection/README.md

 In this repository there are the main files containing the datasets and the code to compute the results obtained.

-The 'data' file contains all the main datasets and csv files used for the project.
+The **data** folder contains all the main datasets and csv files used for the project.
 They are divided into various folders for clarity.

+The **lowPass.py** file contains the code to detect soccer passes that occur during the match.

+The **stats.ipynb** notebook contains the code with the computation of the various features for the creation of the initial datasets.

+The **passML1000.ipynb** notebook contains the code to compute the performance metrics using various ML algorithms.
+As an example, the results of the initial dataset consisting of 1000 tuples are shown.
+The computations are similar for the other datasets by modifying the size_train, size_val, and size_test variables based on the size of the dataset to be analyzed.

+The **passSML1000.ipynb** notebook contains the code to compute the performance metrics using various SML algorithms.
+As an example, the results of the initial dataset consisting of 1000 tuples are shown.
+The computations are similar for the other datasets by modifying the 'batch_size' variable based on the size of the dataset to be analyzed.